tobimensch/termsql/README.md

 Roadmap
 =======

-- It's not commited to the repository yet, but soon termsql will support shorter SQL statements, where "from tbl" and other repetitive text isn't required anymore.
+- it's not commited to the repository yet, but soon termsql will support shorter SQL statements, where "from tbl" and other repetitive text isn't required anymore.
- - "select col0,col1 where col1='foo'" will work => "select col0,col1 from tbl where col1='foo'"
+ - "select col0,col1 where col1='foo'" => "select col0,col1 from tbl where col1='foo'"
  - "set foo='X' where bar='Y'" => "update tbl set foo='X' where bar='Y'"
+ - "where col4 like '%sometext%' => "select * from tbl where col4 like '%sometext%'"
  - Saving users some typing.
  - Making commands more concise.
  - from then on termsql will require the sqlparse module, but there's one bug in sqlparse and that has